Nepal wants to boost trade ties with Pakistan: Envoy - PakObserver

 The envoy said that Pakistani products such as leather, textiles, machinery, medicine and medical equipment, shoes and sandals, spices and dry fruits could be exported to Nepal, adding that export of various goods items from Pakistan was very limited.

-He demanded the government to take prompt action to promote and establish the industry to generate the revenue.
+He demanded the government to take prompt action to promote and establish the industry to generate the revenue.—APP